Holi0317/pullsize/README.md

 - Set up URL: Leave it empty
 - Webhook: Active
 - Webhook URL: `https://<worker_domain>/github/webhook`, where `<worker_domain>`
-  is get from the cloudflare dashboard.
+  is the `.workers.dev` domain provided by CloudFlare
 - Webhook secret: Generate a random string and save it up
 - Repository permissions:
   - Contents: Read-only